phobic-wrld/Phase-1-Independent-Project/README.md

 Description:
 I have created an e-commerce website

-Installation
+Installation:
 You use git clone to be able to download the documents in the GitHub

-Installation Requirements
+Installation Requirements:
 Git

-Installation instruction
+Installation instruction:
 Git clone https://github.com/phobic-wrld/phase-1-independent-project
 Live Link
 [Git](gh-pages link)

-Technologies used
+Technologies used:
-Github Javascript
+Github
 Html
 Java script
+Css

 Support and contact details
 github.com/phobic-wrld